 Sorry, you need to enable JavaScript to visit this website.

-Graphic outline of a man surrounded by icons representing areas of the body affected by adverse reactions
+Silhouette of a man surrounded by icons representing areas of the body affected by adverse reactions

-Graphic outline of a man surrounded by icons representing areas of the body affected by adverse reactions
+Silhouette of a man surrounded by icons representing areas of the body affected by adverse reactions

 For more information on adverse reactions with PEMAZYRE, please visit the Safety page.

-Icon representing Retinal pigment epithelial detachment
+Icon representing retinal pigment epithelial detachment

 Retinal pigment epithelial detachment (RPED)